 Article 1 – Definitions

 The following definitions apply in these terms and conditions:

 - Withdrawal period: the period within which the consumer can make use of their right of withdrawal;

-- Consumer: the natural person whose actions are not within the course of a profession or business and who enters into an distance contract with the trader;
+- Consumer: the natural person whose actions are not on behalf of a profession or business and who enters into a distance contract with the trader;

 - Day: calendar day;